Menu

 StepWhat to Do

-1. Complete Pre-License EducationComplete 135 hours of coursework from a state-approved school covering real estate principles, contracts, finance, and California-specific law.
+1. Pre-License EducationComplete 135 hours at a state-approved school.
+Topics include principles, contracts, finance, and California law.

 What to Focus On for the California State Exam

-Our free California real estate practice exam covers both national and state-specific content.
-For a broader review of general principles, see the national real estate practice exam and the real estate exam study guide.
+Our free California real estate practice exam covers both national and state content.
+You can also try the national real estate practice exam or the real estate exam study guide.

 Frequently Asked Questions — California Real Estate Exam